pwa-builder/pwabuilder-ios/submit-to-app-store.md

 1. Sign into your Apple Developer account
 2. Create a Bundle ID
-3. Create a Certificate Signing Request (CSR)
+3. Create a certificate signing request (CSR)
-4. Create a Provisioning Profile
+4. Create a new certificate
+5. Create a provisioning profile
-5. Create an app reservation
+6. Create an app reservation
-6. Upload your app package
+7. Upload your app package

 Each step is described below.